ArcaanGroup/templates/QWEN.md

 - Database URL
 - Redis configuration (optional)

-## Testing
+## Testing - Core Architectural Principle

-The project includes comprehensive testing infrastructure:
+Testing is a fundamental, non-negotiable part of the architecture.
+Every resource, feature implementation, improvement, or refactor must include exhaustive testing.
+The testing infrastructure follows a layered approach matching the architectural layers:

-- Unit tests for domain entities, value objects and use cases
+- **Unit tests** for domain entities, value objects and use cases (business logic in isolation)
-- Integration tests for repository implementations and API endpoints
+- **Integration tests** for repository implementations and API endpoints (component collaboration)
-- End-to-end tests for full API flows
+- **End-to-end tests** for full API flows (complete feature verification)

+**Testing Requirements:**
+- Every new feature must include tests at appropriate layers
+- Refactoring must not break existing tests
+- Code coverage should be maintained at acceptable levels
+- All tests must pass before merging any changes
+- Test-driven development (TDD) is encouraged for complex business logic

+**Testing Best Practices:**
+- The project uses FastAPI's TestClient for API integration tests, which is synchronous
+- Do not use `@pytest.mark.asyncio` decorator when using TestClient
+- Avoid using `async/await` with synchronous TestClient operations
+- For async testing with httpx, use httpx.AsyncClient with ASGI transport

 ## Deployment